ablwr/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

    to perform certain maintenance tasks.
 One of those tools is used to rebuild the Transfer index in Elasticsearch, which is used by the different backlog tools such as the new Appraisal Tab.
 Currently this must be installed using git.
-These instructions will be updated when a packaged version is available.
+These instructions will be updated if a packaged version becomes available.
    See the `devtools repo`_ for more details.